-The Oakbrook Terrace Park District notified its staff today of the impending close of its Lake View Nature Center located at 17W063 Hodges Rd in Oakbrook Terrace, on Friday June 3rd, 2016.
+The Oakbrook Terrace Park District notified its staff on May 10, 2016 of the impending close of its Lake View Nature Center located at 17W063 Hodges Rd in Oakbrook Terrace, on Friday June 3rd, 2016.
 In addition, it will be cancelling its community events for the remainder of the year due to restrictions in their 2016/2017 Budget.

 “It was a difficult decision to close a facility and eliminate the jobs of valued Park District employees.
 The decision was made after an exhaustive review of our entire organization, and with the greatest reluctance,” said Cathy Fallon, the Agency’s Executive Director.
 “With the Park District revenue sources under pressure, we unfortunately need to take these actions in order to be responsible with the revenue we receive.
 This decision will allow us to operate within a balanced budget and keep Oakbrook Terrace Park District on a responsible financial path for this fiscal year.”